Yum Command Tutorial With Examples For Linux Package Management Like Install, Update Remove

 If we want to install group which includes group of packages for similar targets like gnome desktop, kde desktop etc. we can use @ sign before package name

-$ yum install @"KDE Plasma Workspaces"
+$ sudo yum install @"KDE Plasma Workspaces"

 To search packages with specific word use search.
 If you want to search all areas of package description use all parameter.

 Name and summary matches only, use “search all” for everything.

 $ yum search all wiresh

 If you want to list all available packages use list option.
 But there may be a lot of output you can filter it with grep

 $ yum list

 To update packages use update.
 You can specify version if not it is updated to the latest.
 If not installed it is installed.
 To see any updatest available use check-update which outputs updated packages count.
 Upgrade is the same but looks for obsolete flag.